riccardo-giomi/rails-7.1-quickstart/templates/base/README.md

 ```

 The "format as documentation" option is not really required, but it looks
-cooler... and should give you an idea of what RSpec examples where created.
+cooler... and should give you an idea of what examples where created.

 #### Start the server and have a look